yakimka/picodi/new_docs/topics/scopes.rst

 User-defined Scopes
 ********************************

 You can create custom scopes by subclassing :class:`picodi.ManualScope` or :class:`picodi.AutoScope` and implementing the required methods (`get`, `set`, `enter`, `shutdown`).
 This allows for fine-grained control over dependency lifecycles if the built-in scopes don't meet your specific needs.
-Consult the :ref:`API reference <api_picodi>` for details on the `Scope` base classes.
+Consult the API Reference (once available) for details on the `Scope` base classes.

 ****************
 Key Takeaways